brentvollebregt/nitratine.net/posts/python-gui-using-chrome/post.md

 category: YouTube
 tags: [python, gui, chrome, javascript]
 feature: feature.png
 description: "Eel is a little Python library for making simple Electron-like HTML/JS GUI apps.
 This used for creating GUI's in a Chrome app window with HTML, CSS and JS.
-In summary it hosts a local webserver, then provides features to communicate between JavaScript and Python."
+In summary, it hosts a local webserver, then provides features to communicate between JavaScript and Python."

 [TOC]

 When thinking of what to design [auto-py-to-exe]({{ url_for('blog_post', path='auto-py-to-exe') }}) with, I came across [Eel](https://github.com/ChrisKnott/Eel) for creating GUI's using HTML, CSS and JavaScript in a Chrome app window.
 Hosting a local webserver and using Chromes app mode was exactly what I needed to make this project look great.
-Also this library ets you annotate functions in Python so that they can be called from Javascript, and vice versa.
+Also this library lets you annotate functions in Python so that they can be called from Javascript, and vice versa.

 {% with video_id="2kbeBzEQfXE" %}{% include 'blog-post-embedYouTube.html' %}{% endwith %}